Roland M. Jack1

 William Ironside was born in November 1806.1 He was the son of William Ironside and Elspeth Mitchell.1 He married Grizeal Gordon.1 He died on 17 August 1879 at age 72.1

-William Ironside was a farmer at Earlsfield, Scotland.1
+He was a farmer at Earlsfield, ScotlandG.1

 Child of William Ironside and Grizeal Gordon